July 9, 2026

 • Better grip and stability

-• Support during stretching and mobility work
+• Support for stretching and recovery work

-4. Adjustable Bench (A Smart Upgrade)
+4. Adjustable Bench (A Smart Next Step)

-It allows you to perform:
+It expands your exercise options significantly, allowing you to perform:

 • Dumbbell presses

-• Incline exercises
+• Incline and decline movements

 • Seated shoulder presses